kirkspock97/stremioaddonwrapper/README.md

 # Stremio Addon Database Wrapper

-This is a custom Stremio addon designed to fetch results from multiple sources, store them in a local SQLite database, and manage the results intelligently.
+This is a custom Stremio addon designed to fetch results from multiple sources, store them in a local SQLite database.
 The addon supports caching, randomization of streams, and implements a request logging mechanism to handle frequent requests effectively.

 ## Features